empirical-org/Empirical-Core/services/QuillLMS/README.md

 12. Switch into the client directory `cd client/`

-13. Run `npm rebuild node-sass`

-14. You're ready to run QuillLMS!
+13. You're ready to run QuillLMS!
 Switch back into the QuillLMS directory `cd ..`

     1. Run the server using the command `foreman start -f Procfile.static`.
     2. Navigate your browser to [localhost:3000](http://localhost:3000).
     3. When you're done with the server, use Ctrl-C to break it and return to your command line.

-15. Optional: To play through activities locally, start LMS via `npm run start:prod-cms` rather than `Procfile.static`.
+14. Optional: To play through activities locally, start LMS via `npm run start:prod-cms` rather than `Procfile.static`.
 This points the local LMS to production CMS.

 In case you are unable to start QuillLMS on your computer, please submit and issue.
 If you found a work around, we would also love to read your suggestions!